-A mom is born the same way baby is born, not really knowing what to expect, everything is new and different.
+A mom is born the same way a baby is born, not really knowing what to expect, everything is new and different.
 And this happens with each pregnancy, each baby is different and each recovery may look a little different than the last.

 Because so many moms don’t tend to think about the fourth trimester (they all think the end goal is labor and delivery).
-No mama, your self care and postpartum recovery go hand in hand.
+No mama, your self-care and postpartum recovery go hand in hand.

 This post may contain affiliate links.
 For my full disclosure see here.

 Postpartum Care Kit: The Essentials You’ll Need For A Better Faster Recovery

 I’m not talking about your regular monthly pads.
 I’m saying you need these large cheap maternity pads to get you through the first few weeks of postpartum life.

 Want to see how long the postpartum period lasts and what to expect after birth?

 2. Postpartum Underwear

 You want large underwear that can cover your bum and provide some support to your tummy to help you heal faster and get you back to being more yourself.